zachglick/neural-network-potential-workshop/meeting_2/README.md

 Repeat this exercise with learning rates between $10^{-1}$ and $10^{-7}$, making sure to try the extreme values.
 Can you explain the behavior at the extreme values?
 What's the best learning rate you can find?
-Leave the `learning_rate` variable set to your hand-tuned value.
+Leave the `learning_rate` variable set to your best hand-tuned value.

 ---